 Soon these were his thoughts: “It is not fair that the fields be divided equally because Jonah needs so much more than I do to support his family.
 Tonight I will take a large load of grain to his barns to increase his profit when he sells it the next day.
 Then he will have more money to support his family in the future.”

-So that night, Micah hitched up the oxen to his wagon; loaded the wagon with grain till it was full and proceeded around the mountain that divided the two farms.
+So that night, Micah hitched up the oxen to his wagon; loaded the wagon with grain till it was full and proceeded around the mountain that separated the two farms.

 About the same time Jonah, was looking at his bountiful harvest of grain, which he had just stored in his barns.
 He began to think of his brother, Micah, who had no children.